Learn how to install your standard Code Signing certificate

-First, your browser creates a private key and CSR.
+Your browser creates a private key and CSR.
 The private key is stored in the backend of your browser and the CSR is sent to DigiCert.

-Next, DigiCert receives the CSR and sends files back to the browser for installation.
+DigiCert receives the CSR and sends files back to the browser for installation.

-Finally, the certificate files are automatically installed to the browser’s Personal Certificate store.
+The certificate files are automatically installed to the browser’s Personal Certificate store.

-Code Signing Certificate Installed
+Code Signing certificate installed